Elba: Sport

-Transportation
+Transport

 The island is connected to the mainland via the four ferry companies, Toremar, Moby Lines, Blunavy and Sardinia Ferries, all offering routes between Piombino and Portoferraio, the capital located in the north, Cavo, Rio Marina and Porto Azzurro, on the east coast of the island.

 There is an airport on the island, Marina di Campo Airport.
 It is served by Silver Air with flights to the Italian mainland.

 Cycling

 The island has a network of trails for road racers looking for more technical routes for their training, trails and dirt roads for bikers to have fun on, and accessible routes for families with children who need safe and relaxing routes.
 On the road from Rio nell'Elba going to Porto Azzurro is the "Fonte di Coppi".
 Towards the end of his career, Fausto Coppi, the "campionissimo", came here to train on the roads of Elba.
 He still retained a celebrity status but was no longer at the peak of his career that ended with his death a few years later.
 The plaque on the fountain reads: "1960–2010, here the champion quenched his thirst, after fifty years on the run".